 Washington Global's information returns are subject to examination by the Internal Revenue Service for a period of three years from the date they were filed, except under certain circumstances.
-Washington Global's Form 990 returns for the year ended 2015 are open for examination by the Internal Revenue Service, although no request has been made as of the date of these financial statements.
+Washington Global's Form 990 returns for the years ended 2016 and 2015 are open for examination by the Internal Revenue Service, although no request has been made as of the date of these financial statements.